elastic/rally/docs/quickstart.rst

     pip3 install esrally

-If you have any trouble or need more detailed instructions, please look in the :doc:`detailed installation guide </install>`.
+If you have any trouble or need more detailed instructions, look in the :doc:`detailed installation guide </install>`.

 Configure
 ---------